 Waivers of In-State Tuition

-- The UCF College of Graduate Studies receives permission to waive tuition for a number of graduate teaching assistants up to an amount approved by the UCF Board of Trustees.
+- The UCF College of Graduate Studies receives permission to waive tuition for a number of graduate assistantship students and university fellows up to an amount approved by the UCF Board of Trustees.
 This “waiver authority” can only be used to waive the in-state tuition fees, and cannot be used for any other student fees.
 Tuition waivers can be used to cover the in-state tuition for graduate students with assistantship appointments in the three GTA job codes (9183, 9184, 9187) or awarded university-wide fellowships.
+In some instances, GAs (job code 9186) and GRAs (job codes 9181 and 9182) may also receive tuition waivers.

 - Waivers will cover 9 SCH enrollment in Fall and Spring terms and 6 hours of enrollment in Summer terms with two exceptions: